The-Portal-Bot/Documentation/portal-website/docs/interpreter/objects/attributes/description.md

 | :----: | :------------------------------------------------------------------------------------------------------------------: | :----------: | :-----------------: |
 |   &    | Attributes are Portal Bot's, Portal Voice or Voice Channel options that can be manipulated by whomever has clearance | `&attribute` |        `gr`         |

+Attributes have three categories _global, portal, voice and member_.
+You can recognise the category of an attribute by the prefix in its name, for example ___p.locale___ refers to the locale of the portal whereas ___g.prefix___ refers to the prefix of the bot.

 ## List of Attributes

 ### [p.ann_announce](/docs/interpreter/objects/attributes/detailed/p.ann_announce)